The Purge: Corporate ReOrgs Edition

 Recovery Takes Longer Than Expected

 Most leadership teams underestimate recovery time.
 While financial metrics might stabilize within quarters, rebuilding psychological safety and organizational cohesion often takes years.
+(And to think this org purges multiple times a year!)

 There are more effective alternatives.
 Thoughtful, phased reorganizations that prioritize transparency, respect institutional knowledge, and actively manage the human transition can achieve necessary structural changes without demolishing organizational culture.